 Another reason to eat early is that you’ll find many restaurants closed on New Year’s Eve.
 These days, if you find yourself stuck, you can at least buy pre-packaged toshi-koshi soba at convenience stores which don’t taste too bad at all.

 A spectacular way to start off your New Year celebrations is to take the boat out to Miyajima to catch the Chinkasai fire festival.
 Groups of locals carrying huge flaming torches parade between the large stone torii gate at the end of the shopping street and the entrance to Itsukushima Shrine.
 It can get quite “hectic” so it’s important to keep your wits about you, though ironically the whole thing is about protecting the island from fire.
 The Chinkasai starts at 6pm and is over within an hour or so.
-With very few places open in which to escape the cold until the crowds begin to arrive to visit the shrine at midnight, you may want to head back into Hiroshima city.
+Although there are more places open after dark on Miyajima than in the past, places to escape the cold until the crowds begin to arrive to visit at midnight are still limited.
+You may want to head back into Hiroshima city.

 Joya no kane

 The traditional way to see in the New Year is the ringing of the Buddhist temples bells.
 Joya no kane entails 108 chimes on the temple bell – 107 in the final minutes of the old year and once after the stroke of midnight.
 In Hiroshima city the public are welcome to ring the bell once the ritual has been completed can at Fudoin Temple and at Daishoin Temple on Miyajima (where, after the head monk makes the first strike, members of the public, who have patiently lined up, take over for the last 107 strikes).
 Senkoji Temple in Onomichi also performs the ritual, the bell of which produces one of Japan’s “top 100 sounds”.